 If UNSATISFACTORY then there will be some C1 and C2 observations on the certificate.
 There would need to be some remedial electrical works undertaken, and a retest before the installation is SATISFACTORY.
 It is also worth noting that the plug-in appliances in the home are not technically part of the electrical installation, so they would require a portable appliance test (PAT).

-Typically a standard EICR lasts 5 years, or on a change of occupancy – whichever comes earlier.
-However, this can be earlier if the electrician feels a retest at a sooner date was more appropriate.
+Typically a standard EICR lasts 5 years however, this can be earlier if the electrician feels a retest at a sooner date is more appropriate.

 Newer houses are more likely to be up to standard as the electrical installation would have been installed under a more recent edition of the wiring regulations.
 However, the test and inspection still needs to be carried out as a legal requirement and to ensure no damage or tampering has occurred to the installation since it was put in.

 Firstly, there has always been a legal obligation that a landlord ‘shall keep in repair and proper working order the installations in the dwelling-house for the supply of water, gas and electricity’ (Landlord and Tenant Act 1985, Section 11).
 The new regulations make electrical safety a statutory obligation in the same way as the gas regulations.